Holidays in Klausen

 The municipality Klausen is located in the South Tyrolean holiday region Eisacktal, south of the venerable Säben Monastery.
 Today, this ancient convent is inhabited by nuns and it is also used as educational centre.

 The wonderful city in Eisacktal has a good reputation as meeting point for artists.
-Apart from the monastery, it offers many other sights and obviously also lots of recommendable restaurants, where gourmets surely get their money’s worth.
+Apart from the monastery, it offers many other sights such as the beautiful Säben Monastery and obviously also lots of recommendable restaurants, where gourmets surely get their money’s worth.

 Klausen’s capuchin monks

 Legend has it, that in the former capuchin monastery once there was the mythical treasure of Loreto.
 Today, the monastery is open for the public, as well as the picture gallery and the modern gallery of the museum.

 From the capuchin’s hill directly next to the monastery and its garden, you have a wonderful view to the city and the valley.
 All around, the wonderful landscape invites you to stroll, hike, marvel… and to stay.
 Old and winding paths lead to the castle Branzoll, to the Säben Monastery, to the nice villages Pardell, Verdings, Latzfons or Gufidaun, passing by rustic farms, lush and green meadows and dense forests